Hellboy II: The Golden Army: Reboots

 About 2014, Mignola, writer Andrew Cosby, and the producers began work on the story for a new film.
 The project was initially intended as a sequel to del Toro's films, but Perlman was unwilling to star without del Toro involved.
 When Neil Marshall joined, it was decided that the new film would be a reboot.

-On May 8, 2017, it was announced that Millennium Films was in negotiations with producers Larry Gordon and Lloyd Levin for a film with the working title Hellboy: Rise of the Blood Queen, with Marshall is in talks to direct and Stranger Things star David Harbour expected to play Hellboy.
+On May 8, 2017, it was announced that Millennium Films was in negotiations with producers Larry Gordon and Lloyd Levin for a film with the working title Hellboy: Rise of the Blood Queen, with Marshall in talks to direct and Stranger Things star David Harbour expected to play Hellboy.
 Hellboy creator Mike Mignola co-wrote the script with Cosby and Christopher Golden.
 On August 8, 2017, Lionsgate confirmed that the project would finally only be known as Hellboy.
-The film was released on April 12, 2019 to negative reviews and performed poorly at the box office.
+The film was released on April 12, 2019, to negative reviews and performed poorly at the box office.

-In February 2023, Millennium Media announced plans for a new live-action reboot titled Hellboy: The Crooked Man, the first in a potential series of films.
-Production is scheduled to begin in March 2023 in Bulgaria with Brian Taylor directing from a script by Mignola and Golden, based on the 2008 comic of the same name.
-The film is to be co-produced between Nu Boyana and Campbell Grobman Film and is presented by Millennium Media in association with Dark Horse Entertainment.
+In February 2023, Millennium Media announced plans for a new live-action reboot titled Hellboy: The Crooked Man, the first in a planned series of films.
+Brian Taylor directed from a script by Mignola and Golden, based on the 2008 comic of the same name.
+The film was co-produced between Nu Boyana and Campbell Grobman Film and is presented by Millennium Media in association with Dark Horse Entertainment.
+The film was released direct-to-VOD in the United States on October 8, 2024.